How do you finish a basement?

-Finally, empower yourself by learning the one “skeleton skill” that can un-luck the door to anything you’ve ever wanted.
+Finally, empower yourself by learning the one "skeleton skill" that can un-lock the door to anything you've ever wanted.

 I'm going to address the whole "skeleton skill" part at the end of the post but I'm not just blowing smoke here.

 How do you finish a basement - Start Small

 You need to think big, start small and fail fast.
 This is a mantra I stress regularly in my day time profession as a digital marketer but it applies to basement finishing as well.

 Stop worrying about getting permits or finishing some 20 page design or budget.
 Just stop.
 I want you to start by building a small wall in your basement during the next free weekend you have.
 You can read the posts on permits, budgeting and planning later.

 Just start small.
 You can use the wall you build to hold up some peg board and some storage shelves, so you'll be getting benefit right off the bat.
 And yes, you will need permits, but not right away.

 The traditional home improvement show or book always says the same thing.
 Gather every single possible tool and supply, plan out in detail and then and only then begin.
 Well that is crap!
 The fastest way to the finished product is to start as soon as you have something of value.
 Yes, you will make some mistakes.
 But learning from your mistakes is the absolute best method to learn.

 Plan a little, do a little, progress not perfection

 Ok, so you started and finished a small wall project.
 Now, how do you finish a basement?
 Next, you do want to start designing your basement.
 You don't have to do everything, just enough to get the permit and know where to go next.